 Universal and Columbia (Jerzey Films Production)

-A lone-justice crowd-pleasers, like “Norma Rae” and “Silkwood,” in 1979 and 1983, respectively, “Erin Brockovich” paid tribute to a working class woman, who dares to fight the system because she's too stubborn or naive to know otherwise.
+In the same vein of lone-justice crowd-pleasing pictures, such as “Norma Rae” and “Silkwood,” in 1979 and 1983, respectively, “Erin Brockovich” pays tribute to a working-class woman, who dares to fight a corrupt capitalistic system, because she’s both firmly stubborn and genuinely naive to know otherwise.

-Assigned to do some routine paperback, Erin (Julia Roberts at her sexiest) stumbles upon a hidden epidemic: Dozens of residents near Hinkley have fallen victim to tumors, degenerative organs and other afflictions.
-Predictably, the ills are caused by Pacific Gas and Elecrtic, the industrial plant on the edge of town.
-They have employed a deadly form of chromium as an antitrust agent, thereby contaminating water supply.
+Assigned to do some routine paperback, Erin (Julia Roberts at her sexiest and most appealing) stumbles upon a hidden epidemic: Dozens of residents near Hinkley have fallen victim to tumors, degenerative organs and other afflictions.
+Predictably, the ills are caused by Pacific Gas and Elecrtic, the industrial plant on the edge of town, which has employed a deadly form of chromium as an antitrust agent, thereby contaminating the water supply.

-Who in 2000 will disagree with the anti-Big Business message of “Erin Brockovich” a well-made biopicture centering on a working-class woman, a classic American underdog who with feisty determination and commitment to the cause, triumphed against all odds, not only the corrupt company but also against the wish of her initially reluctant and hesitant boss (played by Albert Finney).
+The picture is enjoyable but too mainstream and middlebrow.
+Who in 2000 will disagree with the anti-Big Business message of “Erin Brockovich” a well-made biopicture centering on a classic American underdog, defined by feisty determination and commitment to the cause.
+In the end, she triumphs against all odds, not only in defeating the corrupt company but also operating against the wishes of her initially reluctant and hesitant boss (played by Albert Finney).

-In its crowd-pleasing qualities and bravura star performance by Julia Roberts, “Erin Brockovich” offers a similar message–and emotional pleasure-that “Norma Rae,” Martin Ritt's 1979 biopicture had, a picture that earned Sally Field her first Best Actress Oscar.
+In its crowd-pleasing qualities and bravura star performance by Julia Roberts, “Erin Brockovich” offers a similar message–and emotional pleasure-that “Norma Rae,” Martin Ritt’s 1979 biopic had, a better picture that earned Sally Field her first Best Actress Oscar.

 Oscar Nominations: 5